Is Bunnies Matter a rescue?

 Sunday – Closed

 Comment: Dr. Blakesley and her staff are extremely caring and attentive with all your animals.
 Dr. Blakesley has been very generous in donating additional time and medicine to help care for many of our rescued bunnies.
-So far she has spayed and neutered over 35 rescue bunnies for a couple of us with fantastic results and zero issues.

 Aloha Animal Hospital